Opus10/qik/docs/commands.md

 ### Python Distributions

-Use the `pydist` dependency type to depend on an external python distribution.
+Use the `pydist` dependency type to depend on an external Python distribution.
 Qik examines the virtual environment to break the cache if the version changes.
 Here we depend on the `ruff` distribution:

 ```toml
 [command.lint]